tatesutter/SoundWav/README.md

 -	Allow users to create their own playlists in Sound Cloud directly from our app.
 -	Add Friends via our App so that they can get access to more playlists.

+## Link to Deployed Site
+The site is deployed to https://soundwav.onrender.com/.